 Energy as security: why the cost matters

 Critics of proof of work often focus on its energy consumption, and the consumption is real.
 The Bitcoin network uses somewhere between 100 and 200 terawatt-hours of electricity per year, comparable to a mid-sized country.
-This is frequently presented as waste, all that energy to process transactions that a Visa network handles more efficiently.
+This is frequently presented as waste, the argument being that all that energy could be used to process transactions that a Visa network handles more efficiently.

 Think of it this way.
 The cost of counterfeiting physical gold is proportional to the cost of producing real gold.
 If gold were cheap to produce, counterfeit gold would be a rampant problem.
 Bitcoin has the same property, extended to digital space.
 The cost of creating fraudulent transaction records is proportional to the cost of creating real ones.
 That’s what proof of work achieves.